florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_visual/attributes.rst

 =========================================
 PT file visualization function attributes
 =========================================
-Other than the key settings—the PT config file path and where you want to save the HTML—you can tweak several other options to adjust how the final plot looks.
+Other than the key settings like the PT config file path and where you want to save the HTML, you can tweak several other options to adjust how the final plot looks.

 Sorting reference layer